 4) Submit SBA Offer In Compromise to your lender.
 Among other documents, the SBA requires forms 770 (PFS – some lenders who are new to OICs mistakenly use form 413) and sba form 1150 (Offer In Compromise).

 If you choose to hide and avoid dealing with the bank:

 2) Demand Letter – Same as above.

 Depending on the details of your situation, these would be the next steps:

-Distressed Loan Advisors (www.JasonTees.com) are experts at SBA default and SBA Offer In Compromise, and can be reached at 1-877-436-4533 or firstname.lastname@example.org.
+Distressed Loan Advisors (www.JasonTees.com) are experts at SBA default and SBA Offer In Compromise.
+You can schedule a case evaluation here.